Valuation Measure of the Stock Market using Stochastic Volatility and Stock Earnings: Conclusions and Further Research

 We believe that all models considered in this article satisfy these requirements.
 We also provide $R^2$ values, although we do not consider this goodness-of-fit measure very important.
 Especially for stock returns, predictive power of various factors measured in $R^2$ is usually quite low.
 Stock returns are close to random walk.
 We cannot reasonably expect stock indices to have highly predictable returns, otherwise these would be arbitraged away.

 However, our research is quite limited.
 There exist many other more narrow asset classes.
-For the stocks, there are value/growth factors, small/middle/large size factors, sector/industry portfolios (IT, medical, utilities, railroads), countries (Canada, Germany, China).
+For the stocks, there are value/growth factors, size factors, sector portfolios (IT, medical, utilities, railroads), countries (Canada, Germany, China).
 We can also combine these factors: For example, German small value stocks.
-For background, see textbooks \cite[Chapter 6]{Textbook} or \cite[Chapter 7, Section 3]{Ang}.
+For background, see \cite[Chapter 6]{Textbook} or \cite[Chapter 7, Section 3]{Ang}.

-For the bonds, there are Treasury/corporate/municipal bonds, bonds of various maturities, corporate bonds with given ratings (say CCC), bonds from other countries, and their combinations: For example, junk foreign government bonds of other countries.
+For the bonds, there are Treasury/corporate/municipal bonds, bonds of various maturities, corporate bonds with given ratings (say CCC), bonds from other countries, and their combinations.
 See \cite[Chapter 10, Section 2]{Ilmanen} or \cite[Chapter 9]{Ang}.

-We tried to extend our research for some of these asset classes, but failed:
+We tried to extend our research for these asset classes, but failed: Not enough data, sometimes only available since the 1990s and 2000s; Regression residuals are not IID.